Dwight Lanmon: Career and retirement

 Lanmon started his career in the arts as assistant curator (later promoted to associate curator) for ceramics and glass at the Winterthur Museum.
 In 1973, the Corning Museum of Glass in New York recruited him to serve as chief curator and curator of pre-1900 European glass.
 He became deputy director of collections in 1976 and director in 1981.
 He also served as a trustee of the Rockwell Museum from 1983 to 1992, serving as board president from 1988 to 1992 and acting director from 1986 to 1988.

 Lanmon returned to Winterthur Museum as director in 1992 and served until his retirement in 1999.
 During his tenure at Winterthur, he revitalized the museum's expansive gardens and made the collections more intellectually accessible.
 His tenure saw the opening of a new building, which permitted visitors to explore the museum's collections via rotating exhibitions.
 Before 1992, visitors had to make appointments to access the museum, which required guided tours and prohibited entrance to children under 12.

-In 1999, Lanmon retired to the Southwestern United States, living in Santa Fe, New Mexico, and Phoenix, Arizona, where he published four books on Pueblo pottery and served as a research associate at both the Indian Arts Research Center of the School for Advanced Research and the Museum of Indian Arts and Culture in Santa Fe.
+In 1999, Lanmon retired to the Southwestern United States, living in Santa Fe, New Mexico, and Phoenix, Arizona, where he published four books on Pueblo pottery and served as a research associate at both the Indian Arts Research Center of the School for Advanced Research and the Museum of Indian Arts and Culture in Santa Fe.In 2011, he published a comprehensive book on the history of glassmaking in England during the period 1650-1775:The Golden Age of English Glass, 1650-1775.